thibaudk/ossia.github.io/_pages/score-download.md

 <div class="collapsible-content">
 Read the <a href="https://ossia.io/score-docs/in-depth/embedded.html">documentation</a> before running score on a Pi.
 <br/>
-The Raspberry Pi package has also been tested on Arch Linux ARM and Asahi Linux.
+The Raspberry Pi package has also been tested on Arch Linux ARM and Asahi Linux (M1 macs).
 <br/>
 The Flatpak and Nix versions are also available as AArch64.
 </div>